thomasmaechler/Final_project/README.md

 **Tableau - Strava Data**
 - 3 - I used Tableau to import the data and get some graph about Where, and when he is running.
 ALso i get a graph of HR/Mph to see how his Heartbeat is reacting to his speed.

+**Excel - Managing the data**
+- 4 - Normally we use python in class to clean and manage the data.
+But in my case the data was structured and i just nedeed to delete columns and change points into coma.
+So i thought it was faster in excel.

 **Tableau - Weather & Pollution Data**
-- 4 - After understanding better how the data looks like, i tried to understand the impact of the pollution and the weather on his run and also the correlation between the pollution and the weather.
+- 5 - After understanding better how the data looks like, i tried to understand the impact of the pollution and the weather on his run and also the correlation between the pollution and the weather.

 **Tableau - Comparision**
-- 5 - Then, i compared the data of Paris (where he is running) with the one of Barcelona.
+- 6 - Then, i compared the data of Paris (where he is running) with the one of Barcelona.
 To see obvious correlation or not.
 That help us to better understand the amount of polution of paris compared to an other big europpeans city.
 Also the choice of Barcelona is done because i love this city and i would love my friends to come living here.

 **Tableau - Dashboard**
-- 6 - This allowed me to better understand the impact of pollution in both cities, but i wanted my friends to better understand the impact of his previsous runs on his health, so i created a dashboard linked on the weather and the pollution amount.
+- 7 - This allowed me to better understand the impact of pollution in both cities, but i wanted my friends to better understand the impact of his previsous runs on his health, so i created a dashboard linked on the weather and the pollution amount.
 So he can adapt his life on the pollution (or not) and live longer (maybe).

 ## Tools